Helping you keep the power on

 SRP encourages customers who are experiencing difficulty paying their electric bill for any reason, to notify us as quickly as possible so we can make arrangements that can help avoid a worsening financial situation.
 Call us 24/7, even on holidays, at (602) 236-8888.
 We're here to help.

 Frequently asked questions

 If you are having difficulty paying your electric bill for any reason, we encourage you to notify SRP as quickly as possible so we can make arrangements that can help you avoid a worsening financial situation.
 Call us 24/7, even on holidays, at (602) 236-8888.

 Our experienced customer service representatives and customer resource counselors have considerable flexibility to meet your unique needs and go to great lengths to keep you in power, including granting payment extensions if you request additional time to pay your bill.

 Eligible customers can also request an extension online through My Account.
 Payment extensions provide additional time past the due date for you to pay your bill.
 If you do not see this option in My Account, call us at (602) 236-8888 to discuss payment options.

-SRP's customer resource counselors also work closely with community action agencies to assist customers with possible utility assistance as well as other critical needs, such as food, and are empowered to suspend all credit action against an account while they are providing assistance to our customers.
+SRP's Customer Resource Counselors also work closely with community action agencies to assist customers with possible utility assistance as well as other critical needs, such as food, and are empowered to suspend all credit action against an account while they are providing assistance to our customers.
 You can reach SRP's Customer Resource Counselors at (602) 236-3000 Monday – Friday, 8 a.m. – 5 p.m.

 SRP goes to great lengths to avoid disconnection by providing a reminder letter and optional texts and email alerts when a bill is due or has gone past due.
 The SRP Power and M-Power apps also provide optional billing notifications.
 For M-Power customers, the in-home-display emits an audible alert when there is $10 of power remaining.